Ryan Lochte & Kayla Rae Reid Hold Second Wedding Ceremony

 Olympic gold medal-winning swimmer Ryan Lochte and Kayla Rae Reid held a “second” wedding ceremony over the weekend to make sure their young son could participate this time around, according to a People magazine exclusive.

-The swimming champion, 34, and the former Playboy model, 27, held a private outdoor ceremony in Palm Springs, California Sunday with 15-month-old Caiden Zane Lochte as the ring bearer, the magazine stated.
-The couple were officially married in a civil ceremony back in January.
+The swimming champion, 34, and the former Playboy model, 27, held a private outdoor ceremony in Palm Springs, California, Sunday with 15-month-old Caiden Zane Lochte as the ring bearer, the magazine stated.
+The couple was officially married in a civil ceremony back in January.

 “Since we had Caiden, we both wanted him to be a part of (our wedding) in some way,” Lochte told People.
 “We wanted Caiden to be old enough to walk down the aisle.
 One of our visions was to have him be able to be the ring bearer, so it’s perfect timing.”